 Stay Active… Move!

 Vigorous exercise has many positive impacts.
 It helps control stress hormones, strengthens the circulatory systems and metabolic systems.
-It is often recommended that we should engage in at least 30 minutes of physical activities that raise your heart rate to above 80% maximum 3-5 times a week, with 2-3 of these exercise periods to include strength exercises.
-My personal experience is that sessions of 60 minutes (rather than 30) produce significantly better adaption / results.
+It is often recommended that we should engage in at least 30 minutes of physical activities that raise your heart rate to above 80% maximum 3-5 times a week. with 2-3 of these exercise periods focused on developing strength.